airshipit/shipyard/doc/source/site-definition-documents.rst

    the success criteria are not met.
 -  The success criteria indicates that all nodes must be succssful to consider the group a success.

+Note that the schema Shipyard expects the deployment strategy document to have is conifgurable via the document_info section in the :ref:`Shipyard configuration <sample-configuration>`, but should be left defaulted in most cases.

 In short, the default behavior is to deploy everything all at once, and halt if there are any failures.